MartinBenes/Loader2/README.md

 A: Yes and no. You can make it local only by using a tool such as XAMPP but if you want it to be available for others to use you should get a website.
 Port forwarding would work too but I advise against it.
 ___
-**Q: Why won't my cheat inject/why are the dlls downloading somewhere else/directory issues**

-A: This is a common mistake.
-The cheat's dll filepath MUST have a trailing \ Meaning you type out the path that you want, then add a \ to the end.
-(Example of wrong: pszLibFileRemote = "C:\temp\Nova\dll" + filename :::: Example of right: pszLibFileRemote = "C:\temp\Nova\dll\" + filename).
-That MUST be there for both the injection of the .dll and for the downloading of the .dll.

 **Q: How do I make paid usergroups on MyBB?**

 A: https://community.mybb.com/thread-123597.html ALSO if you wanna be a real meme and need invite codes: https://community.mybb.com/thread-113141.html